 - What would you like me to know about your school that I can’t find out from your website or MSAR profile?

-For more potential questions to ask, see this list of compiled by medical students.
+For more potential questions to ask, see this list of 35 questions compiled by medical students.